2022 New England Revolution II season

-The 2022 New England Revolution II season is the third season in the soccer team's history, where they compete in the third division of American soccer, MLS Next Pro.
+The 2022 New England Revolution II season was the third season in the soccer team's history, where they compete in the third division of American soccer, MLS Next Pro.
 New England Revolution II, as a child club of New England Revolution of Major League Soccer, are barred from participating in the 2022 U.S. Open Cup.
 New England Revolution II play their home games at Gillette Stadium, located in Foxborough, Massachusetts, United States.